 It’s time to shop for a new ride, and the local dealership has one you really like.
-Regardless of whether it’s used or new, to get a closer look, you’ll need to enter the lion’s den.
-If you’ve never darkened the door of a dealership (or even if you have), there are some things you should know up front about what’s going to happen.
-Although every car dealership is different, the sales process usually follows a predictable script.
+Regardless of whether it’s used or new, to get a closer look, you’ll most likely want to visit the dealership to see it.
+If you’ve never visited a dealership (or even if you have), there are some things you should know up front about what’s going to happen.
+Although every car dealership is different, there are some themes that are familiar to most.

 If you called on the phone before your visit, the salesperson probably encouraged you to ask for them by name when you visit the dealership.
-That’s because car salespeople typically work on commission—meaning they get a percentage of the sales price.
-It could be a straight percentage, or it could be part of a bonus plan, but the point is, if they talked to you on the phone, you are “their customer.”
-Car sales are very competitive, and if a salesperson has invested time in someone, they want to protect their investment—in this case that means you.
+Car salespeople often work on commission—meaning they get a percentage of the sales price.
+It could be a straight percentage, or it could be part of a bonus plan, but the point is, if they talked to you on the phone they will want to start to get to know you, and ultimately ensure you end up in the right car and with the right deal.

+Needless to say, you will want to work with a salesperson who knows the product and provides a level of comfort.
+A bit of research can help here.
 Start by checking out the Dealer Rating on any CarGurus listing that interests you.
 If you know somebody who has recently bought a car at an area dealership, ask for a referral.
 Check that dealer’s website for salesforce faces and titles that indicate longevity.
-If they’ve been there awhile, they are probably honest and knowledgeable.
+If they’ve been there awhile, they are probably extremely knowledgeable.

-Everything is negotiable… except when it’s not.
-Most dealers want to appear transparent and may base their entire business model on no-haggle sales: There’s the price, take it or leave it.
+What about negotiation?
+The first thing to be aware of is that many dealers will base their business model on no-haggle sales: There’s the price, take it or leave it.
 If a dealer is selling a particularly hot model of car, there may be a shortage of them.
 Try to negotiate and the salesperson will let you walk, knowing people are standing in line to buy the same car.

-If you’re comfortable negotiating the price, try offering less than the asking price, but be prepared for a counteroffer.
-The salesperson may try to deflect the question by turning the question into, “How much do you want your monthly payments to be?”
+If you’re comfortable negotiating the price, there's no harm in trying to offer less than the asking price, but be prepared for a counteroffer.
+Alternatively, the salesperson may try to deflect by turning the question into one of affordability.
+For example: “How much do you want your monthly payments to be?”

-The other diversionary tactic used in price negotiation is the question of a trade-in.
-If you want to trade in your old car to the dealer, it will need to be inspected and appraised to determine its value.
-Keep in mind that no matter what the value of your old car is, the salesperson cannot offer you that.
-They need to get your trade for less so they can fix whatever needs to be fixed and then re-sell it for what it’s actually worth.
-Therefore you are often better off selling your old car yourself and using the cash to help buy your new car.
-If the salesperson offers you “full retail” for the trade, they hope to make it up elsewhere.
+Remember too that if you want to trade in your old car to the dealer, it will need to be inspected and appraised to determine its value.
+Keep in mind that the salesperson cannot offer you full retail value for your car.
+They will instead pay 'trade' value, which assumes they can fix whatever needs to be fixed and then re-sell it for what it’s actually worth.
+Therefore you are often better off selling your old car yourself and using the cash to help buy your new car – assuming you are prepared to put in the effort.

-Keep all this in mind, especially if you’re looking at a used car on the dealer’s lot.
-If the dealer acquired the car on a sweet trade—meaning a low “wholesale” price—the salesperson may be willing to negotiate a better sales price with you, because the business has less invested in it.
+Keep all this in mind, especially if you’re looking at a used car on the dealer’s lot that might have been purchased at a 'wholesale' price.
+If the dealer acquired the car at an attractive price the salesperson may be willing to negotiate a better sales price with you, because the business has less invested in it.
 Other factors that determine how flexible the negotiations are include how long the car has been on the lot and the overall desirability of the particular model.

 The Sales Manager

-Say hello to the closer.
-They may play the role of the good cop or the bad cop.
-They’ll ask you, “If we can come to an agreement, will you be buying the car today?”
+When it comes to the point of agreeing to buy the car, a sales manager might well join the conversation.
+They’ll most likely ask you, “If we can come to an agreement, will you be buying the car today?”
+It's a reasonable question, because it determines how negotiations will proceed.
 Say you’re “still looking,” and the serious negotiations will stop.
 They want a commitment.
 They will also ask again about financing, and here’s why.